tpierag1/pyreport-pg/README.md

 `cd /vagrant`

-From there import the database
+From there import the schema and data into the database

 `psql -d news -f newsdata.sql`